A walk to Podgórze

-The oldest of Krakow’s four mounds, the Krakus Mound, situated on a hill dominating the surrounding area, most likely had burial functions.
-According to the legend, King Krakus – the mythical founder of the city – is buried there.
-Be that as it may, the place exudes a remarkable energy.
-You will see a particular manifestation of it during the Rękawka festival, which is is just after Easter, when the mound is overrun by crews of warriors and re-enactors of medieval traditions from all over Poland.
-Another special occasion to have a walk to the mound is the shortest night of the year, when crowds of Cracovians admire the sun rising exactly over another Cracovian mound, bearing the name of Krakus’ daughter, Wanda.
+The oldest of Krakow’s four mounds, the Krakus Mound, situated on a hill dominating the surrounding area, most probably functioned as an astronomical observation point.
+Legend would have it that King Krakus – the mythical founder of the city – was buried there.
+Regardless of how it really was, the place exudes a remarkable energy.
+You will observe a particular accumulation of this energy during the Rękawka festival, which falls just after Easter, when the mound is overrun by teams of warriors and re-enactors of medieval traditions from all over Poland.
+Another unique opportunity for a walk on the mound is the shortest night of the year, when crowds of Cracovians admire the sunrise there.
+On certain days of the year, the sun rises exactly over another Krakow mound bearing the name of the Krakus’ daughter, Wanda.

 Right next to the mound you’ll find the picturesque Podgórze Cemetery, separated from its older part by an expressway built in the second half of the 20th century.
 On the other side, the hill surrounding the mound drops down a limestone cliff towards the Liban Quarry, where a significant part of the dramatic fate of the Polish Jews took place during World War II.